Skip to content

 You resolve the conflict by editing the file (just like Git), then take a new snapshot to mark the resolution.

-Before every merge, AVC takes an automatic snapshot of main labelled Pre-merge safety snapshot.
-If the merge goes wrong — wrong files applied, conflicts you don’t want to deal with, anything — undo it with:
+Before every merge, AVC takes an automatic snapshot of main (labelled pre-merge: before merging branch '<name>').
+If the merge goes wrong — wrong files applied, conflicts you don’t want to deal with, anything — undo it two ways:

 Terminal window